IuliiaKonovalova/e-commerce/README.md

     or
     - ```git push heroku main```

-12. Check the logs of your app in heroku dashboard and make sure everything is working.
+12. Check your app's logs in heroku dashboard and ensure everything is working.

 13. After the development is done, you can change the ```DEBUG``` config var to ```False``` and remove the ```DISABLE_COLLECTSTATIC``` config var from the config vars on heroku.

-To get cloudinary cloud name, api key, and api secret:
+To get Cloudinary cloud name, API key, and API secret:

 1. Go to the [Cloudinary website](https://cloudinary.com/).